kwabenasapong/openpldoc/manual/source/bibles.rst

 need.

 You can also select a proxy server if needed from the `Proxy Server` tab.
-Your network administrator will know if this is necessary, in most cases this will not be needed.
+Your network administrator will know if this is necessary.
+In most cases this will not be needed.

 .. image:: pics/import_bible_web_proxy.png